0 – 4

 - Childcare providersSuppport for SEND in Early Years settings

-All children aged 3 and 4 are entitled to 570 hours of free early education per year which works out at 15 hours a week for 38 weeks of the year.
+From September 2017, for eligible 3 and 4-year-old children, the government is extending the free early education and childcare entitlement from 15 to 30 hours per week.
 Some children are entitled to free early education from the term after their 2nd birthday if they meet particular criteria including entitlement to disability living allowance or if they have an education, health and care plan.
-Further information can be found at Childcare and in our factsheet Paying for childcare: Special educational needs and disabilities.
+Visit the Early Years and Childcare pages for more information about funded childcare, childcare providers and children’s centres.

 When choosing an early years setting, take time to visit and discuss your child’s needs with staff.
 Most children with SEND should be able to attend mainstream early years settings.
 If your child has additional needs, you should discuss this with the Special Educational Needs Co-ordinator (SENCo) or person responsible for children with SEND at the setting.